runkmc/pro/source/posts/2016-06-22-he-cannot-lie.html.markdown

 ---

 Welcome to the Island of Knights, Knaves, and Sir Mix-a-lot!
-There are a few things you should know about this island:
+There are a few things you should know about this island: READMORE

 -    Knights *always* tell the truth
 -    Knaves *always *lie